plantbreeding/BrAPI/Specification/BrAPI-Phenotyping/Observations/README.md

 + Parameters
+    + observationDbId (Optional, ) ...
+The unique ID of an Observation
     + observationUnitDbId (Optional, ) ...
 The unique ID of an Observation Unit
     + germplasmDbId (Optional, ) ...
 The unique ID of a germplasm (accession) to filter on
     + observationVariableDbId (Optional, ) ...
 The unique ID of an observation variable